gisquick/gisquick-doc/user-manual/before-publishing.rst

 This part of the documentation describes the steps that need to be done before publishing a project from QGIS on Gisquick platform.
+It is also assumed that the user has a project with the required layers ready in QGIS and wants to publish it.

 .. _creating-account: